beirtipol/DateConverters/README.md

 ## How do I provide my own implementation of a converter?

-You need to write a method in a spring-annotated class (like @Component) which follows this signature:
+You need to write a method in a spring-annotated class (like `@Component`) which follows this signature:

-    @Bean
     @Converter(from = SomeDateType.class, to = SomeOtherDateType.class)
     public Function<SomeDateType, SomeOtherDateType> SomeDateTypeToSomeOtherDateType() {
         return from -> //convert 'from' in to 'to';
     }

-The @Bean simply makes the method discoverable by Spring.
-The @Converter annotation allows the com.beirtipol.dates.Converter class to determine what the 'from' and 'to' types are so that it can index them and find a converter when you ask it to do a 'from'.
+The `@Converter` annotation allows the com.beirtipol.dates.Converter class to determine what the 'from' and 'to' types are so that it can index them and find a converter when you ask it to do a 'from'.
+This annotation is also a Spring `@Bean` which makes it discoverable

 ## What about dates before the Julian -> Gregorian cutover?
 Now you're talking.
 This library currently does not handle these very well.
 If you are attempting to convert between java.util.* and java.time.* for dates pre 1582, things get very weird.
 You'll notice days being added or subtracted.
 This is due to the many changes that happened before time got standardised.